-Manufacturing Sales in Canada averaged 0.30 percent from 1981 until 2019, reaching an all time high of 6.60 percent in August of 1998 and a record low of -9.20 percent in December of 2008.
+Manufacturing Sales in Canada averaged 0.30 percent from 1981 until 2020, reaching an all time high of 23.10 percent in June of 2020 and a record low of -27.90 percent in April of 2020.
 This page provides - Canada Manufacturing Sales MoM- actual values, historical data, forecast, chart, statistics, economic calendar and news.
 Canada Manufacturing Sales MoM - data, historical chart, forecasts and calendar of releases - was last updated on February of 2021.

-Manufacturing Sales in Canada is expected to be 0.20 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+Manufacturing Sales in Canada is expected to be 0.90 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
 Looking forward, we estimate Manufacturing Sales in Canada to stand at 1.40 in 12 months time.
 In the long-term, the Canada Manufacturing Sales MoM is projected to trend around 2.00 percent in 2022 and 1.60 percent in 2023, according to our econometric models.